 Research has shown that EMDR is a faster method than many other trauma therapies, and the effects last.
 It does not involve as much talking as other methods, which can be a welcome relief to clients who might feel re-traumatised in telling their stories over again.
 EMDR is recognised and endorsed by the World Health Organisation.

 These short video clips may be helpful in explaining EMDR:

-For people not living in South Perth and Fremantle, I am available to do video-conferencing via a secure online platform.
+If you are not in Dunedin to attend sessions in person, I am available to do video-conferencing via a secure online platform.
 All sessions are usually 55 minutes.
 Some sessions (eg when we do EMDR) are one and a half hours.

 If you cannot make the time we arranged, please let me know as soon as possible.
 You will be charged for sessions not cancelled 24 hours ahead of time.
 This is because I cannot schedule in someone else at late notice.

 What you share with me is private.
 The information gathered in therapy is part of your assessment, diagnosis and treatment.
 It enables me to provide a relevant and informed psychological service.
 Notes are kept in a locked computer file.
 You may have access to them on request.
 I will not share them with anyone else unless they are subpoenaed by law.

 Confidentiality means that what is discussed is not repeated to others unless I get your permission to do so for a specific purpose, such as giving your doctor feedback as to your progress or referring you to other professionals as needed.

 There are three main exceptions where it may be necessary to break your confidentiality.
 They are when: